-Fully funded PhDs: Recruitment for October 2020 is now closed.
+Fully funded PhDs: Recruitment for September 2021 is now open.

 The programme of study:

 Students undertake a four-year (FT) PhD at either Loughborough, UCL or MaREI in one of three themes:

 - Flexibility and resilience: the interaction between buildings and the whole supply system, through new generation and storage technology.

 - Technology and system performance: demand reduction and decarbonisation of the built environment through design, construction methods, technological innovation, monitoring and regulation.

 - Comfort, health and well-being: buildings and energy systems that create productive work environments and affordable, clean, safe homes.